oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 ::: example
-Example 82: all customers with a `CompanyName` that equals `'alfreds futterkiste'` once any uppercase characters have been converted to lowercase
+Example 82: all customers with a `CompanyName` that equals `alfreds futterkiste` once any uppercase characters have been converted to lowercase
 ```
 http://host/service/Customers?$filter=tolower(CompanyName) eq 'alfreds futterkiste'